 Imarti Recipe, Jangri Recipe, How To Make Imarti Recipe, Jhangri Sweet

 - Saffron color

 - Cardamom ground - ½ tsp.

 - Soak urad dal for at least 16-17 hours.
 It’s best if you soak it for the whole night.

 - Wash and clean if there is any skin, drain.

 - Grind to smooth thick paste.
 Add color in a little water and mix well in the paste.

-- If you are using any mixer grinder instead of stone grinder then beat the paste well so that it turns out fluffy after grinding.
+- If you are using any mixer grinder instead of a stone grinder then beat the paste well so that it turns out fluffy after grinding.

-- Put the paste under normal room temperature with lid closed, if the temperature is cold then put for one more extra hour
+- Put the paste under normal room temperature with the lid closed, if the temperature is cold then put for one more extra hour

 Preparation of sugar syrup: